 Part rhythm action, part platform puzzler, this lovingly animated gem has you rescuing clocks by tapping your sneaky route to loopy beats.
 It's original gaming on the iPhone with not an Angry Bird in sight.

-The relationship-ending management sim is back adding more playable leagues, a more intuitive way to compare players, improved media interaction and the ability to promote through the ranks if the board is being tight with the budget.
+The management sim is back adding a brand new match engine, more playable leagues, a more intuitive way to compare players, improved media interaction and the ability to promote through the ranks.

 Sqaure Enix ports the role-player clasic about an Intrepid Group of Youths Out to Save the World that spans over 50 hours of jumping through different ages with additional content from the DS remake thrown in to help the action go a little longer.